trak3r/rngesus/README.md

 # TODO
 - animate cool 3d dice roll on screen
+    - only showing on the reroll, not the initial roll
-    - you often have to hard-reload a page to see the dice; seems navigating around causes them to stop working
+    - often have to hard-reload a page to see the dice; seems navigating around causes them to stop working
     - 3d dice don't roll to same result as returned from server
-    - what are our options for dice themes?
+    - what are our options for dice colors and textures?
 - d40 NPCs in the City of Masks
     - does not OCR and parse
     - weird roll type:  d4 + d10 as digit positions